BohyunKim92/BEM-thin-liquid-film-code-data/README.md

 Accompanying Matlab and c code for "A positivity-preserving numerical method for a thin liquid film on a vertical cylindrical fiber".

-**B. Kim**, H. Ji, A. L. Bertozzi, A. Sadeghpour, and Y. S. Ju. *A positivity- preserving numerical method for a thin liquid film on a vertical cylindrical fiber* (Accepted, To Appear) Journal of Computational Physics (2023)
+**B. Kim**, H. Ji, A. L. Bertozzi, A. Sadeghpour, and Y. S. Ju. *A positivity- preserving numerical method for a thin liquid film on a vertical cylindrical fiber* Journal of Computational Physics (2023)

 ## Code for Algorithms
 Code for Bounded Entropy Method (BEM) and Generic Method (GM) is stored in "Code".